afy/d7041e_miniproject/README.md

 ## Project Overview

 This repository contains the implementation and analysis of a Multi-Layer Perceptron (MLP) regression model for predicting housing prices.
-The project is part of the D7041E course at LuleÃ¥ University of Technology.
+The project is part of the D7041E course at Luleå University of Technology.

 ---